Aduhelm is supposed to be a treatment for alzheimers. It's about $28k per year.

 There appears to be little evidence on the likelihood of Aduhelm’s action translating into meaningful benefits for patients with Alzheimer’s.

-Because it's super expensive and likely worthless, medicare decided to .
+Because it's super expensive and likely worthless, medicare decided to limit who can receive it (archive.ph).

 Medicare will cover it only for people who receive it as participants in a clinical trial.